Open access and copyright

 If you want to self-archive your article to make it available open access, i.e. upload a copy in the SLU publicationdatabase (SLUpub), you need to know what your rights are.
 If you have published in an open access journal, you often keep the copyright and are free to do what you want with your article.
 If you have published in a traditional journal you need to know what the publisher allows.
 Best practice is, of course, to make sure you know your rights before you sign anything!

 Find out what you are allowed to do with your publication

 To find out what your particular journal or publisher allows, SHERPA/RoMEO is a useful tool.
-It contains a directory of most publishers and journals as well as their policies on self archiving.
+It contains a directory of most publishers and journals as well as their policies on self-archiving.
 About 75 percent of all publishers listed there do allow self-archiving on certain terms.

 Even if your publisher does allow self-archiving it is uncommon to be allowed to deposit the article exactly as it appears in the journal.
-Most publishers, instead, will let you archive the so called accepted manuscript, i.e the final document you sent to be printed, after peer review changes have been made, but without the publisher's logotype, font, etc. It is also common for publishers to impose an embargo on the self-archived text, which means the file cannot be made publicly available until a certain amount of time has passed since official publication.
+Most publishers, instead, will let you publish the so called accepted manuscript, i.e the final document you sent to be printed, after peer review changes have been made, but without the publisher's logotype, font, etc. It is also common for publishers to impose an embargo on the self-archived text, which means the file cannot be made publicly available until a certain amount of time has passed since official publication.